API Overview

 API Access

-You can check the expiry (expires_in) to refresh the token just ahead of time or check for api_error.auth.expired_access_token API errors then regenerate the access token and retry the initial request.
+You can check the expiry (expires_in) to refresh the token just ahead of time, or check for api_error.auth.expired_access_token API errors and then regenerate the access token and retry the initial request.

 Versioning

-All requests can include MoneyKit-Version HTTP header to control the API version used for the request.
-All responses include MoneyKit-Version HTTP header so you know which version was used.
+All API requests can include a MoneyKit-Version HTTP header to control the API version used for the request.
+All responses include a MoneyKit-Version HTTP header so you know which version was used.

 We recommend you set the MoneyKit-Version HTTP header to a known version to avoid unexpected API changes in your application.
 Our client libraries have dedicated ways of setting the default version header which you can find in their documentation.
 Each client library will have a default version hardcoded.